shaloo/docs.arcana/docs/concepts/authtype/pwdless.md

 ---
 slug: /pwdless
 id: idpwdless
-title: passwordless Login
+title: Passwordless Login
 sidebar_custom_props:
   cardIcon: ▶️
+arcana:
+  root_rel_path: ../..
 ---

-# Passwordless Authentication
+# Passwordless Login

 <img src="/img/icons/i_an_pwdless_light.png#only-light" width="50"/>
 <img src="/img/icons/i_an_pwdless_dark.png#only-dark" width="50"/>

-With Arcana Auth, users can easily onboard any Web3 application with passwordless authentication simply by providing an email ID.
+With the {{config.extra.arcana.sdk_name}}, users can easily onboard any Web3 app in a passwordless manner by simply providing an email ID.

-Application users receive an email verification link or a time-sensitive OTP that can be used to log in to the application.
-This passwordless approach eliminates the need to remember passwords or share social account identifiers with the application provider, making the onboarding process completely friction-free.
+App users receive an email verification link or a time-sensitive OTP that can be used to log in to the application.
+This passwordless approach eliminates the need to remember passwords or share social account identifiers to onboard an app, making the onboarding process completely frictionless.

-!!! note

-      After passwordless authentication, developers can enable users access the embedded Web3 Arcana wallet included with the Auth SDK to sign blockchain transactions.